CALCRIM No. 3407. Defenses: Mistake of Law

 mistaken advice of counsel.
 (People v.
 Snyder (1982) 32 Cal.3d 590, 593 [186

-advice, that prior conviction was a misdemeanor no defense to felon in possession
+that prior conviction was a misdemeanor no defense to felon in possession of a

-entering a store intending to pass a forged check constituted burglary in
+intending to pass a forged check constituted burglary in California].)

 The court should, however, exercise caution with specific intent crimes.
 A mistaken